Asia and the Pacific is home to over 42 million international migrants

 With 17 out of 18 International Core Human Rights Treaties ratified and their associated optional protocols, Mongolia has the highest number of ratified treaties in the Asia-Pacific region.

+- 2) This map is for illustration purposes.
+The boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by IOM.
 Dotted line represents approximately the Line of Control in Jammu and Kashmir agreed upon by India and Pakistan.
 The final status of Jammu and Kashmir has not yet been agreed upon by the parties.